Register for an account to access the Common Platform case management system in early adopter criminal courts.

 A Common Platform account will enable you to:

-- link yourself to a case / defendant so the Legal Aid Agency is informed for payment purposes
+- link yourself to a case or defendant so the Legal Aid Agency is informed for payment purposes

 - self-serve case materials, including the Initial Details of the Prosecution Case (IDPC) and the Pre-Trial readiness form (PET form) in the magistrates’ court